jpype-project/jpype/doc/api.rst

 JPype has types for each of the Java primitives: ``JBoolean``, ``JByte``, ``JShort``, ``JInt``, ``JLong``, ``JFloat`` and ``JDouble``.
-In addition there is one class which can be used to cast objects.
+In addition there is one class for working with Java objects, ``JObject``.
+These types can be used to cast Python or Java object to select specific overloaded methods in Java.
+They are also useful to cast to a specific object type when storing information in generic container types.

 .. autoclass:: jpype.JObject